-Socially and ecologically sustainable principles and practices are considered in all procurement decisions.
+Socially and environmentally sustainable principles and practices are considered in all procurement decisions.

-Council supports and encourages the use of quality products that have recycled content and are ecologically responsible, over products made from virgin or inappropriate materials.
+Council actively pursues the use of quality products that have recycled content and are environmentally responsible, over products made from virgin or inappropriate materials.

 Council may give preference to: